germanProgq/germanProgq/README.md

 # 💫 About Me:
 Hello!
-My name is German (he/him) and I am an experienced Full-Stack programmer with 3+ years of experience. <br>I am a young developer with a dream and passion for coding.
+My name is German (he/him) and I'm n experienced Full-Stack programmer with 3+ years of experience. <br>I am a young developer with a dream and passion for coding.
 I'm looking to collaborate with some skilled developers to create something spectacular and revolutionary.
 Here, I post a ton of my finished work, as well as my ideas and thoughts.
+Also, feel free to use any of my ideas and codes, that's why they are here.
 Enjoy your stay :)

 ## 🌐 Socials: